pockerman/rlenvs_from_cpp/README.md

 ```

-Some algorithms, such as Monte Carlo, require that we should generate and trajectory, <a href="examples/example_3/example_3.cpp">example 3</a>
+Some algorithms, such as Monte Carlo, require that we should generate a trajectory, <a href="examples/example_3/example_3.cpp">example 3</a>
 shows how to do this.
+Various RL algorithms using the environments can be found at <a href="https://github.com/pockerman/cuberl/tree/master">cuberl</a>

 ## How to use